Notes on streetphotography (part 1): coincidence

-In my ‘Notes on street photography’ I’ll be sharing my thoughts on street photography.
+In my ‘Notes on streetphotography’ I’ll be sharing my thoughts on this kind of photography.
+Although I do not fully consider myself to be a streetphotographer, I do borrow a lot from it.
 By no means it is meant to be a comprehensive guide.
 It’s a personal learning experience that I want to share, based on my own experience and from conversations with likeminded people.
-And yes it might reveal some helpful tips.
 This first part is about ‘coincidence’.

 Because what exactly is coincidence?
 Coincidence implies a certain level of luck.
 But that raises the question if it is really coincidental (or lucky) that a good scene rolls out in front of your eyes.
 Is it coincidental that you are there?
 That you see it?
 That you have a camera with you?
 Is it coincidental that you manage to catch it in a compelling way?